j-sieben/PIT/Doc/installing_pit.md

 SQL> @pit_install AMERICAN
 ```

 This example will install `PIT` with `AMERICAN` as the default language for messages, the tables are stored in the derfault tablespace of the actual user.
 All parameters are case insensitive.
+Using the batch file is straightforward, simply start `install.bat` and follow the instructions on the console.
+This is true for all other installation steps, so I won't discuss them in any detail anymore.

 ## Uninstall `PIT`
 To uninstall `PIT`, simply call `pit_uninstall.sql` from the installation folder.
 This script requires you to connect to the `PIT` owner and to all granted client users to avoid having to connect as a DBA user.
 No parameters are required.